Arrata-TTRPG/Arrata-TTRPG/src/cards/talents.typ

     6,
     melee,
     "Blade",
     "Perform 1 attack at 300% weapon damage.
-On miss, skip your next turn, do not collect AP.", ), talent(
+On miss, skip your next turn and do not collect AP.", ), talent(
     "Battle Hymn",
     5,
     none,
     "Persuasion",
-    "Roll Persuasion vs all Allies' Will.
-On success, each ally that you beat gains +2 AP and +10% damage until your next turn.", ),
+    "Roll Persuasion vs each ally's Will.
+Each ally you succeed against gains +2 AP and +10% damage until your next turn.", ),

   talent(